Daniel Dunglas Home: Personal life

 Home married twice.
 In 1858, he married Alexandria de Kroll ("Sacha"), the 17-year-old daughter of a noble Russian family, in Saint Petersburg.
 His Best Man was the writer Alexandre Dumas.
 They had a son, Gregoire ("Grisha"), but Alexandria fell ill with tuberculosis, and died in 1862.
 In October 1871, Home married for the second, and last time, to Julie de Gloumeline, a wealthy Russian, whom he also met in St Petersburg.
 In the process, he converted to the Greek Orthodox faith.

 In 1869 Lord Adare revealed in his diaries under the title Experiences in Spiritualism with D. D. Home that he had slept in the same bed with Home.
 Many of the diary entries contain erotic homosexual overtones between Adare and Home.

 Death

 Home retired due to ill health; the tuberculosis, from which he had suffered for much of his life, was advancing and he said his powers were failing.
 He died on 21 June 1886 at the age of 53 and was buried in the Russian cemetery of St. Germain-en-Laye, in Paris.

+In popular culture

+Home, played by the Australian actor Lewis Fiander, is a major character in 'The Frontiers of Science', an episode of the 1976 Granada TV series Victorian Scandals (the episode is about the relationship between Florence Cook, William Crookes and Home).